Pye (electronics company): Early growth

-Company trouble and sell-off
+Decline and sale

 Not wishing to risk further damage to their fragile brand, Pye first used transistors in a product sold as a subsidiary brand: the Pam 710 radio (1956), with the transistors themselves labelled Newmarket Transistors (another subsidiary).
 When this proved acceptable the company launched the Pye 123 radio (1957, still with the Newmarket label on the novel internal components).
 Products such as these reversed the decline but the arrival of Japanese competition reduced demand to a level that threatened the viability of the manufacturing plants.
-In 1960, Pye merged with its rival EKCO to form British Electronic Industries Ltd, with C. O. Stanley as Chairman and E. K. Cole as Vice-Chairman.
+In 1960, Pye merged with its rival EKCO to form British Electronic Industries Ltd, with C. O. Stanley as chairman and E. K. Cole as vice-chairman.

 The company, like most of its domestic competitors, attempted to restore demand with price competition and, where viable production exceeded demand, sold excess stock at loss-making clearance prices.
 By 1966 Pye was in such difficulties that they started to reduce their manufacturing capacity with closure of the EKCO factory in Southend-on-Sea.

 Philips attempted to buy out the ailing Pye in 1966.
 The Minister of Technology Tony Benn determined that a complete sale would create a de facto monopoly so he permitted the transfer of only a 60% shareholding, with an undertaking that the Lowestoft factory would continue to manufacture televisions.

 On 20 April 1964, BBC2 was launched, broadcasting entirely on the new television standard of 625-line UHF, but BBC1 and ITV would remain in 405-line VHF until 1969, when they began UHF broadcasting.
 During this transition, television receivers in the UK had to handle both the VHF and UHF wavebands, which added to the cost of producing the sets.
 The price of a dual-standard set, combined with the limited coverage of BBC2, meant that initial sales of dual-standard sets were slow.

 PAL colour test signals began in 1966 and scheduled transmissions commenced on BBC2 on 1 July 1967, with a full colour service beginning on that channel on 2 December 1967.
 BBC1 and ITV followed suit on 15 November 1969.
 Colour broadcasting added further to the cost and complexity of producing television sets.
 The resulting high price and low coverage areas of the new technology delayed consumer adoption further: it wasn't until 1977 that the number of colour licences sold outnumbered those of black and white.